Raul Imperial

-Raul S. Imperial (died October 24, 2022) is a retired Filipino police officer who served as the Chief of the Philippine National Police from August 28, 1992, to May 6, 1993.
+Raul S. Imperial (May 26, 1937-October 24, 2022) is a retired Filipino police officer who served as the Chief of the Philippine National Police from August 28, 1992, to May 6, 1993.

 Career

 Imperial became PNP chief on August 28, 1992.
 When he was appointed, his predecessor was retired early and retained the 4-star Director General rank.
 The National Police Commission (NAPOLCOM) decided to retire the predecessor's rank and awarded it to Imperial.

 Personal life

 Imperial died on October 24, 2022.
 He was given full honors on his burial.